CommitHub/CommitHub-Blog/src/pages/blogs/age-of-automation/index.md

 ## Pros of Automation

+* Increase in productivy and output of good
+* Improvement of quality on the goods produced
+* Increased consistency on the goods produced
+* Reduces cost of human labor
+* Reduce cycle time in the installation of operations
+* Replace a human operator on a task that involves hard or monotonous labor.
+* Reduce injuries that human laborers can incur on the job.
+* Replace humans on dangerous environments
+* Perform tasks that are beyond human capabilities of speed, strenght, endurance, intelligence, etc.
+* Reduce the time of production of a good
+* Frees workers to work on more important roles

 ## Cons of Automation

+* Replaces workers by replacing them
+* A high initial cost

 ## Tutorial: How to automate your installation process for Linux using Bash